Mofiler/sdks/javame/README.md

-# MOFILER SDK FOR BLACKBERRY OS 5.0:
+# MOFILER SDK FOR JavaME:

 Check the HelloMofiler project to see rapidly how to use the Mofiler SDK.